 The average U.S. household uses about 260 gallons of water every day, and about 30% of this goes to landscaping.
 What’s the problem?
 Water is, in some ways, a finite resource within limited areas.
 Overuse of water can cause droughts and lower local water tables, which can impact home stability, among other things.
 Conserve water and mitigate your impact by looking for plants that fare well in your local environment and precipitation conditions, so that the amount of water you need to spend on them is minimal.

-3. Don’t Buy Firewood or Mulch From Other States
+3. Don’t Buy Mulch From Other States

 Do you have tips for environmentally conscious landscaping?
 Let us know in the comments.